ils94/LOTROToSpeech/README.md

 ![enter image description here](https://github.com/ils94/LOTROToSpeech/blob/master/tutorial/tutorial2.PNG?raw=true)

-While in the LOTRO To Speech overlay, you can press Ctrl + A to open the OCR Result window, and test if the Quest Text is being captured well:
+While in the LOTRO To Speech overlay, you can press Ctrl + A to open the OCR Result window, and test if the Quest Text is being captured well.
+Once you open the OCR Result Window, click out of it so the window loses focus, then, you can spam Ctrl + A to update it's text with the OCR Result.
+The OCR is performed every second, so give it time and keep adjusting the Rectangle around the text:

 ![enter image description here](https://github.com/ils94/LOTROToSpeech/blob/master/tutorial/tutorial3.PNG?raw=true)